JinraeKim/FlightSims.jl/README.md

 ### Nested Environments and Zoo
 - One can generate user-defined nested environments (or, dynamical systems) for complex flight simulation.
 Also, some predefined environments are provided for reusability (i.e., environment zoo).
-For more details, please see `src/Envs.jl` and `test/envs.jl`.
+Take a look at `src/environments`.
 ### Utilities
 - Some utilities are also provided, for example, calculation of polynomial basis and 3D rotation.
-For more details, please see `src/Utils.jl`.
+Take a look at `src/utils`.

 ## APIs
-Main APIs are provided from `src/APIs.jl`.
+Main APIs are provided in `src/APIs`.
 ### Make an environment
 - `AbstractEnv`: an abstract type for user-defined and predefined environments.
 All environment structures should be sub-type of `AbstractEnv`.